 The LEAP Project Team

 LEAP deliver a range of free and impartial services to communities throughout Renfrewshire.
 We help residents save energy and money by providing free impartial advice on insulation, draught proofing, heating, renewables, grants and subsidies and encourage renewable energy developments at a community and domestic level.
-We also offer advice and activities to reduce waste and run Car Clubs in Lochwinnoch, Bridge of Weir and Kilbarchan.
+We also offer advice and activities to reduce waste and run Car Clubs in Lochwinnoch, Bridge of Weir and Linwood.

 The project team are:

 - Energy Advisors , Ruth MacLeod, Alasdair Bryson and Paul Gallacher, who carry out Home Energy Checks in the villages, with support from Community Liaison Officer, Ingrid Ewan-McRae.

 - Youth Development Coordinator, Gillian Steel, who focuses on youth engagement, alongside Community Development Officer, Susie Smith, who works with the local Primary Schools and community groups and Community Development & Outreach Officer, Lesley Ritchie, who works with the wider community.